kasper-piskorski/docs/pages/documentation/6-migration/CSV-migration.md

 ## CSV Migration Basics

-There are limitations on the CSV format that prevent it from expressing the semantics of the data.
-Grakn cannot automatically migrate and derive an ontology for your data.
-To have the full benefit of a knowledge graph, you must write the ontology for your dataset.

-Once you have written an ontology for your dataset, you will template Graql statements that instruct the migrator on how your data can be mapped to your ontology.
+The steps to migrate the CSV to GRAKN.AI are:

+* define an ontology for the data to derive the full benefit of a knowledge graph
+* create templated Graql to map the data to the ontology
+* invoke the Grakn migrator through the shell script or Java API.
 The CSV migrator will apply the template to each row of data in the CSV file, replacing the sections indicated in the template with provided data: the column header is the key and the content of each row at that column the value.

 {% include note.html content="CSV Migration makes heavy use of the Graql templating language.
 You will need a foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more." %}